THE SUPER SAM FOUNDATION was founded to fund the major research gap in pediatric cancer.

 My favorite part of fighting with the Super Sam Foundation is building Comfort and Sibling Packs to send to children and families.
 I like the idea that something that I pack makes someone else’s day a little better.

-In 2019, SSF added a new Youth Ambassador Program to allow local youth the opportunity to use their voices while channeling their fear, pain, and anxiety by putting HOPE into action.
+Ava’s Avengers allows local youth the opportunity to use their voices while channeling their fear, pain, and anxiety by putting HOPE into action.